Azerbaijan's construction in areas gained in the Second Nagorno-Karabakh War: Background

 Following the dissolution of the Soviet Union, the First Nagorno-Karabakh War took place from 1988 to 1994, in which the Nagorno-Karabakh Autonomous Oblast of Azerbaijan, which had a primarily Armenian population, unilaterally declared independence from Azerbaijan as the Republic of Nagorno-Karabakh (later renamed Republic of Artsakh), supported by Armenia.
 The Azerbaijani population was forced to flee; according to the Azerbaijani government at the time of the ceasefire in 1994 there were about 250,000 refugees in Azerbaijan from the war.

 Azerbaijan recovered many of its territories during and after the Second Nagorno-Karabakh War, which culminated by the ceasefire deal on 9 November 2020.
 The ceasefire allowed rehabilitation to begin in places where Azerbaijan re-established authority, many of which had been practically leveled since Azerbaijan lost control of them in the 1990s.

 The region was fully recaptured by Azerbaijan in the 2023 Azerbaijani offensive in Nagorno-Karabakh.
 This resulted in a flight of Nagorno-Karabakh Armenians, in which nearly the entire population of Nagorno-Karabakh fled the region for neighboring countries, primarily Armenia.

-Program
+Azerbaijani Program

+Following the resumption of Azerbaijani control, Azerbaijan started the First State Program on the Great Return to the Territories of the Republic of Azerbaijan Liberated from Occupation (Azərbaycan Respublikasının işğaldan azad edilmiş ərazilərinə Böyük Qayıdışa dair I Dövlət Proqramı), or simply Great Return (Böyük qayıdış), a program to reconstruct infrastructure in the region and repopulate the region with Azerbaijanis.

 On 16 November 2022, the President of Azerbaijan Ilham Aliyev approved the First State Program on the Great Return to the Territories of the Republic of Azerbaijan Liberated from Occupation, for a duration lasting from 2022 to 2026.

 At the 11th Session of the World Urban Forum, President of the Republic of Azerbaijan Ilham Aliyev claimed that huge mine pollution is the main challenge, which slowing down reconstruction and return of internally displaced individuals.

 As of May 2025, 13,745 internally displaced persons in Azerbaijan have settled in the region under the program.
 Azerbaijan aims to settle 150,000 people in the region by 2027.